hacs/documentation/source/docs/publish/include.md

 - https://github.com/home-assistant/actions#hassfest (only for integrations)
 - https://github.com/hacs/action

-When all of this is covered, you can add it to repository category files in https://github.com/hacs/default
+When all of this is covered, you can add it to repository type files in https://github.com/hacs/default

 In your fork of `hacs/default`, create a new branch for your changes from the `master`branch.
 Do **not** use the`master` branch directly for your changes.